igu1/cms_with_django/docs/features.md

 - **Student Counsellor**: Can view and manage only their assigned customers.

 ### User Administration
-- User creation, editing, and deactivation through Django admin panel.
+- User creation, editing, and deactivation through admin panel.
 - User profile management with role-specific permissions.
-- Password reset functionality.
+- Password management through admin panel.

 ## Authentication and Authorization

 ### Authentication
 - Secure login system with username and password.
 - Session management with timeout for security.
-- Remember me functionality for convenience.

 ### Authorization
 - Role-based access control (RBAC) for different user types.